Tumble17/Starlizard/README.md

-# Starlizard
+# Kafkette
-A temporary repository for interview purposes only.
+A template repo for building a Kafka cluster from scratch.
 This repo walks through the steps taken to build a pipeline that comprises of a producer, a kafka broker and a consumer.
 The spec explicitly asks for Docker Compose as the method of orchestration, alongside Python 3+ and Docker Compose 1.17+.

 This README is made up of the following sections:
 1. Setup